CLEVELAND BROWNS STADIUM

 - Opened: 1999

 - Capacity: 67,431

 - Games attended: 4

-- Last visited: 2017
+- Last visited: 2022

-But Browns fans are die-hards: the place continues to fill to close to capacity to watch bad football, often in bad weather (the 3rd worse in football).
+But Browns fans are die-hards: the place continues to fill to close to capacity to watch mediocre football, often in bad weather (the 3rd worse in football).
 Other than a few knuckleheads, they’re good fans who know football, and are desperate to see a winner.

-I’ve said that now that the Cubs have won the World Series, the fan base that would go most bonkers over of a championship is the Cleveland Browns’ (others considered here include the Maple Leafs, the Bills, the Lions and the Knicks).
+I’ve said that now that the Cubs have won a World Series, the fan base that would go most bonkers over of a championship is the Cleveland Browns’ (others considered here include the Maple Leafs, the Bills, the Lions and the Knicks).
 A home playoff game in this solid venue would be a good start.